 Why should you choose My Tax Settlement to help with IRS Levy?

 Experts at My Tax Settlement have been assisting taxpayers with tax levies for years.
 Our experienced and qualified staff acts fast in the event of a hardship caused by levy.
 We are also committed to the financial well-being of our clients.
+Besides that, we will take care of the Income tax liens and levy if needed.
 In case you received a final notice of intent to levy or discovered a levy on your property, bank account, or wages, give us a call immediately.
 We are available for anything so you can contact us by filling the form below or call us today at 619-318-8564.

 Tax liens and tax levies are often confused with one another but they involve 2 very distinct actions: